Shear-enhanced elasticity in the cubic blue phase I: Results and Discussion

 \subsection{Shear-enhanced elasticity}

-Above the yield stress, the distortion of the lattice unit cell induces the re-ordering of the disclination lines.
+Fig.~\ref{fig7} shows the dependence of the storage modulus $G'$ on the pre-shear rate $\dot\gamma_{\rm pre}$ at $\omega$ = 0.1 s$^{-1}$.
+This frequency was chosen because the most pronounced effect of pre-shearing was observed for this value.
+The relaxation time $\tau_{\rm p}$ is estimated as the inverse of the frequency of the maximum in the loss modulus $G''$.

+At low shear rates $\dot\gamma_{\rm pre}$ $<$ 1 s$^{-1}$ the storage modulus $G'_{0.1}$ decreases with $\dot\gamma_{\rm pre}$ and the relaxation time $\tau_{\rm p}$ remains almost constant.
+However, above a critical shear rate in the range of $\dot\gamma_{\rm pre}$ $>$ 0.5 - 1 s$^{-1}$, $G'_{0.1}$ and $\tau_{\rm p}$ both increase with increasing $\dot\gamma_{\rm pre}$.
+Note that $G'_{0.1}$ and $\tau_{\rm p}$ increase even without exhibiting visible platelet textures, as shown in Fig.~\ref{fig6}.
+The increase of $G'_{0.1}$ and $\tau_{\rm p}$ indicates that a realignment of the disclination lines contributes primarily to the slowing down of the relaxation time and thus to the elasticity of the investigated BPI.
+The findings also suggest that a critical shear rate needs to be applied to trigger the rearrangement process.
+The distortion of the lattice unit cell induces the re-ordering of the disclination lines.
 But due to the effect that pre-shear has on the measured shear modulus (viz.
 Fig.~\ref{fig7}(b)), the relaxation time $\tau_{\rm p}$ remains almost constant at low shear rates $\dot\gamma_{\rm pre}$ $<$ 1 s$^{-1}$.
-This insensitivity towards can only be rationalised if no drastic realignment of the DTC and the disclination network takes place.
+This insensitivity towards can only be rationalized if no drastic realignment of the DTC and the disclination network takes place.